ieg-dhr/QTEI/README.md

 ## Usage

-In general, the QTEI.js library can be used in two ways:
+In general, the QTEI library can be used in two ways:

 * use the integrated viewer (shows TEI XML source along rendered text with a facsimile and potentially a map).
 It provides a pagination, column